Wildlander-mod/Support/Docs/SSEFAQ.md

 If you get the following error - Make sure Steam is installed in English, validate your game files in Steam.
 Steam > Right Click > Properties > Local files tab
 - Unable to download Skyrim_Default.ini

-Wildlander requires Aniversary edition, If you get any of the following - update your Skyrim.
+Wildlander requires Anniversary edition, If you get any of the following - update your Skyrim.

 - Unable to download Skyrim.ccc
 - Unable to download SkyrimSE.exe